qlat/Descriptio-urbis-Romae/README.md

 *(Please note that this is work in progress.)*

 The *Descriptio urbis Romae* (ca. 1450) by Leon Battista Alberti (1404–1472) explains how to create a map of contemporary Rome.
-This homonymous application implements his instructions and allows to draw the map according to the known manuscripts.
+This homonymous application implements his instructions and allows you to draw the map according to the known manuscripts.

 ## Usage

 ### On Windows

-Click here to download the MSI installer.
+Click [here](https://homepage.univie.ac.at/gabriel.siemoneit/descriptio-urbis-romae.zip) to download the MSI installer for Microsoft Windows.

 ### Running from source